swandsc/Classification-of-Fraudulent-Job-Postings/README.md

 ## Dataset

 We used the [Real or Fake Job Postings dataset](https://www.kaggle.com/shivamb/real-or-fake-fake-jobposting-prediction).
 The dataset contains around 18,000 job postings out of which 800 are fraudulent.
 It contains meta-data and textual information about the jobs.
 It contains information such as ‘company_profile’, ‘description’, ‘benefits’ as textual information and ‘has_company_logo’, ‘has_questions’ as binary value data.
 The last column, named ‘fraudulent’, contains 0s and 1s – 0 means the posting is a real job posting and 1 means the job posting is a fraudulent one.
+The original and pre-processed datasets are available [here](https://drive.google.com/file/d/1zW2YIDvTU6SCe6J2qekiBB38xUEtQHqB/view?usp=sharing)

 ## Getting Started